awsdocs/aws-ruby-developer-guide/doc_source/hello.rst

 To list the contents of a bucket, use the `Aws::S3::Bucket:Objects
 <http://docs.aws.amazon.com/sdkforruby/api/Aws/S3/Bucket.html#objects-instance_method>`_ method.
 The
-following example lists up to 50 bucket items for the bucket :code:`my_bucket`.
+following example lists up to 50 bucket items for the bucket :code:`my-bucket`.

 .. code-block:: ruby